Graduate Theses and Dissertations

 - Final version of your thesis, including the cover sheet, in PDF format; and

 - Cover sheets should be signed and have the names of all committee members.

 See full instructions and submit your thesis here.

 Print Copies of Theses or Dissertations

-W&M Libraries will not bind personal copies of your thesis or dissertation.
-You will have an option to order a bound copy when you submit your final draft to the William & Mary ETD Administrator website.
-If you choose not to order one at the time of submission, it is your responsibility to find an outside vendor if you choose to have a personal copy bound later.
-Online vendors like Lulu or local companies like Long's Roullet Bookbinders, Inc provide many printing options for you to choose from.
+W&M Libraries does not bind personal copies of theses or dissertations.
+Students will have the option to order bound copies when submitting their final draft to the William & Mary ETD Administrator website.
+If they choose not to order a bound copy at the time of submission, it is their responsibility to find an outside vendor for a personal copy bound later.
+Online vendors like Lulu or local companies like Long's Roullet Bookbinders, Inc provide many printing options.